iamdonovan/spymicmac/doc/cameras.rst

     With the serial number(s) and/or other identifying information (e.g., make/model), you can use the USGS `Camera Calibration Report Database <https://calval.cr.usgs.gov/cameracal/reports.html>`__ to search for the calibration report for your camera (or a similar camera).

+    Additionally, I have transcribed the information from a (growing) number of these calibration reports; the combined CSV files and a few jupyter notebooks for printing summary information based on make/model, fiducial marker pattern, etc. can be found at https://github.com/iamdonovan/fiducial_markers.

 "wing-type" fiducials